 What is Justice Week?

-Justice Week is a new initiative setup by the three legal professional bodies; the Bar Council, The Law Society, and the Chartered Institute of Legal Executives (CILEx).
+Justice Week 2018 was a new initiative setup by the three legal professional bodies; the Bar Council, The Law Society, and the Chartered Institute of Legal Executives (CILEx).

-The purpose of the week is to boost the profile of justice and the rule of law, helping to place them at the centre stage of public and political debate.
+The purpose of the week was to boost the profile of justice and the rule of law, helping to place them at the centre stage of public and political debate.

 With many parts of the system at breaking point, now is the time to make a strong and clear case for why they are so fundamental to our society, economy and democracy.

-Justice Week will launch a week-long programme of research, public events, and digital content, bringing together media, politicians, industry, the third sector and the general public.
+Justice Week 2018 launched a week-long programme of research, public events, and digital content, bringing together media, politicians, industry, the third sector and the general public.

 - Promote the value of justice and the rule of law to audiences beyond the legal community to inspire and activate those who have not been a part of conversations on justice, or listened to by decision-makers.